onlypuppy7/LegacyShell/wiki/wiki/History/maphistory.md

 ## Manually Created Era

-This era is the one in which the beginning is marked of when maps started being added which actually stuck around.
+This era is the one which marked the beginning of when maps started being added which actually stuck around.
 All prior maps have never returned.

 ### The 0.10.x Maps